The Social Significance: A look at Social Media’s Impact

-As seen in the Hootsuite Digital 2020 April Global Statshot Report the impact that COVID had on online activities was instantaneous.
+As seen in the Hootsuite Digital 2020 April Global Statshot Report (below) the impact that COVID had on online activities was instantaneous.

 The role that social media has played throughout the pandemic was also highlighted by the World Health Organisation in their report: Social Media & COVID-19: A Global Study of Digital Crisis Interaction among Gen Z and Millennials.
-The report wanted to better understand how young adults were engaging with COVID-19 information and technology during the pandemic, the international study was conducted covering approximately 23,500 respondents, aged 18-40 years in 24 countries, across five continents.
+The report authors wanted to better understand how young adults were engaging with COVID-19 information and technology during the pandemic.
+The international study was conducted covering approximately 23,500 respondents, aged 18-40 years in 24 countries, across five continents.
 To view the WHO webinar hosted on this report click the link here.

 Social media is a fundamental component to any event marketing campaign.
-As a company organising an event your social media profiles will be your main marketing real estate to communicate directly with potential delegates and sponsors.
+As a company organising an event, your social media profiles will be your main marketing real estate to communicate directly with potential delegates and sponsors.
 Through your chosen channels you want to share a creative, clear, concise and coordinated campaign that drives registration and engagement in the run up to your event.